The Director's Cut

-The Director's Cut is the second studio album by American musical supergroup Fantômas.
+The Director's Cut is the second studio album by American avant-garde metal supergroup Fantômas.
 The album is a collection of cover versions of themes from horror films and television series, performed in a variety of different musical styles.
-The album was released on July 9, 2001, through Ipecac Recordings, a record label co-owned by the band's vocalist, Mike Patton.
+It was released on July 9, 2001, through Ipecac Recordings, a record label co-owned by vocalist Mike Patton.

 The Director's Cut has been praised by critics, with reviewers highlighting the album's versatility and unusual content; Patton in particular has been singled out for his performances.
 Since the album's release, Fantômas have performed it in its entirety at live shows in 2008 and 2014.

 Background and development

-The Director's Cut was released on July 9, 2001, by Patton's record label Ipecac Recordings.
+The Director's Cut was released on July 9, 2001, by Patton's record label, Ipecac Recordings.
 The album's release was presaged by a tour of Europe the preceding May and June, while the album version of "Rosemary's Baby"—the lullaby theme from the film of the same name—was previewed on the Ipecac Recordings website.
 The Director's Cut is an album of cover versions of the scores and soundtracks of horror films.
 The songs are not necessarily accurate or faithful to the original versions—for example, "The Godfather" is an adaptation of Nino Rota's stately theme from The Godfather, rendered in a thrash metal style with scat lyrics.
 The album, described as "genre breaking", blends together multiple genres, sometimes within a single song; it has been noted as demonstrating elements of thrash metal, abstract electronica, grunge, and jazz music.
 Fantômas performed the album in its entirety live at the London Astoria in 2008, and at the 2014 RockOut festival in Santiago, Chile.